Pbein/ChompChew2.0/docs/testing/TESTING_STRATEGY.md

 -   **Overall Coverage**: Achieve and maintain **>90%** test coverage.
 -   **Business Logic**: Target **>95%** coverage for all core services (`/services` directory).
--   **Quality Gates**: All new pull requests must pass all tests and maintain coverage goals.
+-   **Quality Gates**: All new pull requests are required to pass all CI checks before being eligible for merging into the `main` branch.
+This is enforced via our GitHub Actions workflow.

 ## 🚀 Immediate Action Plan (Next 3 Sprints)